bhimrazy/create-py-project/README.md

 Everyone interacting in the create-py-project's codebases, issue trackers, and discussion forums is expected to follow the [PyPA Code of Conduct].

-[PyPA Code of Conduct]: https://www.pypa.io/en/latest/code-of-conduct/
+[pypa code of conduct]: https://www.pypa.io/en/latest/code-of-conduct/

 ## Author